PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

 # Final Instructions

-Please proceed to listen to the audio file provided and analyze the content based on the detailed heuristics and guidelines provided.
-Your task is to fill out the JSON template with the relevant information based on your analysis of the audio content.
+Please proceed to analyze the provided audio content following these guidelines:

+1. Listen carefully to capture all spoken content.
+2. Apply the detailed heuristics for disinformation analysis.
+3. Base political orientation assessment solely on observable content elements.
+4. Document all findings with specific evidence from the content.
+5. Structure your output according to the provided JSON schema.
+6. Confidence scores must be based on demonstrably false claims, not controversy.
+7. Each non-zero score requires specific evidence.
+8. Complete the self-review process for every analysis.
+9. When in doubt, score conservatively (lower).

 # Important Note

-Please note that the provided audio file does not necessarily contain disinformation, because the Stage 1 model is not perfect.
+Please note that the provided audio file does not necessarily contain disinformation.
 It is your job to analyze the content and determine if it does contain disinformation or not.
-In case you think the audio file does not contain disinformation, please give it a zero confidence score.
+If you assess that the audio file does not contain any potential misinformation or disinformation, please give it a zero confidence score.